• Home

 Informational Books About Apples to Explore in Small Groups or One on One

 Seed by Maggie Li explores the life cycle of an apple seed named Pip.
-Travel with Pip as it gets eaten, released as poop from a bird, and planted in the ground. (board book)
+Travel with Pip as it gets eaten, released as poop from a bird, and planted in the ground.

-Apples for Everyoneby Jill Esbaum has stunning photographs of apples in the orchard from blossom to the time you cut the apple open.
+Apples for Everyone by Jill Esbaum has stunning photographs of apples in the orchard from blossom to the time you cut the apple open.
 Lots of information about how apples grow and all the things you can make with them.

 An Apple’s Life by Nancy Dickmann is a simply explained life cycle of an apple tree complemented with photographs.
 It’s more simple and shorter than the book above.